perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 ```

 #### 💡 **Primitive #1**: Lack of return value check of `setresuid()` and `setresgid()`
 Those 2 function calls do not check any return values.
-Meaning if the set does not work, well.. nothing too special will happen.
+Meaning, if the set-logic does not work, well.. nothing too special will happen.

-It's not very interesting on its own here, but let's keep that in the back of our minds!
+It's not very interesting on its own here, but let's keep that in the back of our minds.
+It will be useful later.

 #### Sandbox creation - `setup_idmaps()`
-The other interesting function to examine is the `setup_idmaps()` function, responsible for mapping the `uid` and `gid` provided, into the newly created user namespace.
+The other interesting function to examine is `setup_idmaps()`, responsible for mapping the `uid` and `gid` provided, into the newly created user namespace.

 The supplied `uid` and `gid` parameters are controlled remotely, and those are the IDs inside the sandbox.